Create your survey

 Sources

-2. Pew Research Center.
-Why do some open-ended survey questions result in higher item nonresponse rates than others?
+1. Pew Research Center.
+Why do some open-ended survey questions result in higher nonresponse rates than others?

 Adam Sabla